 The language requirement is part of Adelphi’s mission to prepare students to be informed and culturally sensitive citizens.
 Knowledge of more than one language and familiarity with more than one culture will become increasingly important in the world of the 21st century for professionals in every field.

-By the time they graduate, students must demonstrate proficiency at a fourth-semester level.
-See "how" section below.
+By the time they graduate, students must demonstrate proficiency in their chosen language at a fourth-semester level.

-- All students with some knowledge of a second language are asked to take the online placement exams, which will gauge the appropriate level.
-Please note: the online test is for placement purposes only.
-Placement tests are offered online in Mandarin Chinese, Spanish, French, Italian, German.
-For American Sign Language or other languages, please see the Languages department for more information.
+All students with some knowledge of a second language are asked to take a placement exam, which will determine your language skill and place you at the correct level.
+Please note: The test is for placement purposes only.
+Placement tests are offered in the following languages:

-To complete a language you started in high school, and which is offered at Adelphi: Your placement test determines how many semesters you still need.
-For example, if you place into Level II, this means you need two semesters of language to complete the requirement (Levels III and IV).
+If you began taking a language in high school which is also offered at Adelphi, your placement test will determine how many semesters of the language you will need to take to satisfy the requirement.
+For example, if you place into Level II, this means you need three semesters of language to complete the requirement (Levels II, III and IV).
 Keep in mind that high school and college language levels are very different.

-- If you have taken an AP language exam, please consult the Academic Adelphi handbook for credits allowed.
+If you have taken an AP language exam, please consult our Advanced Placement Credit chart for credits allowed.

-If you scored above Level IV on your placement test, or if you feel you are proficient in a language, you may take a test for proficiency in the media lab, located In Earle Hall.
+If you scored above Level IV on your placement test, or if you feel you are proficient in a language, you may take a test for proficiency in the language lab, located In Science Building 216A.
 This test must be supervised.

 It is recommended that students begin working toward their foreign language proficiency within their first 30 credits at Adelphi.
 Students are urged to complete the Language requirement in consecutive semesters if possible, as gaps in language instruction tend to affect student performance adversely.